shrnav/Navneet_ATM/README.md

 2) Execute the below command to up all the required services.

->docker-compose -f docker-compose-only-execute.yml down
+>docker-compose -f docker-compose-only-execute.yml up

 if you want to build and run the image (both) then go to the path where docker-compose.yml exist and execute.
 (Make sure you have taken the latest code and build via mvm clean install).

 >docker-compose up

-3) Hit the the url localhost:8761 to confirm if all three services are up.
+3) Hit the URL http://localhost:8761 to confirm if all three services are up.

 4) Execute some queries to create the account or upload money in ATM.